sra448/www-quiz/readme.md

 - functional

-- very strict, actions cannot be handled in different "reducers"
+- very strict, actions cannot be handled by different "reducers"
 - you need to accurately model your state
 - no stateful components / no hidden state
 - no context (for connect function)
 - passing arguments all the way down / no connect function